Particl-Community/academy/in-depth/indepth_escrow.rst

 No service is ever provided for free.
 Because there are massive underlying costs to running escrow services, they are provided at a sizeable cost.
 That's because escrow service providers need to hire staff, deploy secure systems, define and enforce policies, pay for never-ending legal fees, assume fraud risk, etc.

 In some cases, marketplaces will clearly indicate the cost of securing a transaction with escrow or resolution services.
-In other cases, this cost is not indicated but instead included in the total transaction fee.
+In other cases, this cost is not independently displayed but instead included in the total transaction fee.

 Biased resolutions
 ~~~~~~~~~~~~~~~~~~